GliaX/bigbluebutton-installer/README.md

 If `LDAP_SERVER` is set, the installer will configure BigBlueButton to use LDAP authentication.

+The installer can also spin up a Keycloak instance that authenticates against the same LDAP server.
+Set `KEYCLOAK_ENABLED=true` and configure the `KEYCLOAK_*` variables in `.env` to enable OAuth2 login via Keycloak.

 Run `./create-bbb.sh -h` to see available options.
 Passing `--dry-run` will skip all `apt` and `docker` commands so you can verify what the script would do without performing the installation.